 Near Jensen in Uintah County, Utah — The American Mountains (Southwest)

 Location.
-40° 25.155′ N, 109° 11.311′ W. Marker is near Jensen, Utah, in Uintah County.
-Marker can be reached from Josie Ranch Road 0.6 miles east of Cub Creek Road (Utah Route 149).
+40° 25.52′ N, 109° 10.498′ W. Marker is near Jensen, Utah, in Uintah County.
+Marker can be reached from Josie Ranch Road 1.7 miles east of Cub Creek Road (Utah Route 149).
+Marker and subject homestead can be reached via a short walk from Dinosaur National Monument's Hog Canyon Trailhead.
 Touch for map.
-Marker is located in a pull-out on the north side of Josie Ranch Road.
 Marker is in this post office area: Jensen UT 84035, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
-A Real Pioneer (approx. 0.8 miles away); Twentieth Century Homestead (approx. 0.9 miles away); Jensen (Mau-be) Ferry (approx. 8˝ miles away).
+At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
+Twentieth Century Homestead (within shouting distance of this marker); A Fremont Mystery (approx. 0.8 miles away); Jensen (Mau-be) Ferry (approx. 9.3 miles away).

 Also see . . .

 Credits.
 This page was last revised on February 27, 2018.
-This page originally submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 84 times since then and 3 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 120 times since then and 11 times this year.
+Photos: 1, 2, 3, 4. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.